We are currently accepting applications for one rural health postdoctoral associate position beginning on or after September 1, 2022. Apply here.

 - Conduct research in partnership with communities, and communicate findings to policymakers and back to communities, highlighting the impact of decisions for individual, family, and community health.

-The postdoctoral fellow will be expected to co-lead, with RHRC faculty or staff, a one-year rural health focused project (Sep-Aug) that is specified by the Federal Office of Rural Health Policy.
-During the first year of the fellowship, the fellow will have an opportunity to provide input to shape a one-year project that they could lead during the second year of the fellowship.
+The postdoctoral associate will be expected to co-lead, with RHRC faculty or staff, a one-year rural health focused project (Sep-Aug) that is specified by the Federal Office of Rural Health Policy.
+During the first year of the program, the associate will have an opportunity to provide input to shape a one-year project that they could lead or co-lead during the second year of the program.
 Results from these two projects will be published as peer-reviewed manuscripts, publicly-available policy briefs, and disseminated at rural-relevant conferences.
 RHRC’s work is characterized by rapid turnaround, policy-relevant, rigorous research that informs decision-making and improves the health of rural communities.

-The fellow will also have an opportunity to develop and implement an independent rural health equity research project specifically focused on rural Minnesota.
-The specific focus and methodology of this project will depend on the expertise and interest of the fellow, but may include quantitative analysis, qualitative data collection and analysis, and community-engaged work.
+The associate will also have an opportunity to develop and implement an independent rural health equity research project focused on rural Minnesota.
+The specific focus and methodology of this project will depend on the expertise and interest of the associate, but may include quantitative analysis, qualitative data collection and analysis, and community-engaged work.

-Postdoctoral fellows must have (or be close to completing) the following requirements:
+Postdoctoral associates must have (or will complete by 8/31/2022) the following requirements:

 - Training and demonstrated excellence in methods/statistics, including analysis of survey data, claims data, and/or qualitative data; our research needs focus on quantitative analysis of secondary data.